refractionware/linux/README.md

 This README contains a general explaination of each of the branches within.

 **Beware!** I prune old branches every once in a while to keep the repo uncluttered.
-Usually these don't contain anything interesting, I try to carry my patches across versions, but if you plan to link directly to something in these repos, maybe reconsider.
+Usually these don't contain anything interesting, I try to carry my patches across versions, but if you plan to link directly to something in these repos, consider mirroring it elsewhere.
 Thanks!

 ## tab3/*